Zinger Key Points

 What Happened: In a recent interview with SFGate the shop owner said he got the funding because he made inquiries about the program.

-"I hovered over it and made sure it wasn't racist, and because of that they were not able to be as racist as they would have liked to have been," Loe said, even though applicants are never asked to reveal their race.
+"I hovered over it and made sure it wasn't racist, and because of that they were not able to be as racist as they would have liked to have been," Loe said, even though applicants are not asked to reveal their race.

 Though the county gave him $39,687.50 in social equity funds, Loe still calls the system racist.

 "It's a racist program, I called it out for what it was," Loe told SFGate.
-This followed a white nationalist statement Loe made in the fall of 2023 at a Sonoma County Board of Supervisors meeting.
+This followed a statement Loe made in the fall of 2023 at a Sonoma County Board of Supervisors meeting.
 "White people will stand up.
 You will not intimidate us," he said then asked the county for a $1 million grant.

 "It was a win for me and for white people who feel like these programs were written to exclude them," Loe said after being awarded the grant money.